Cluster varieties from Legendrian knots: Alternating Legendrians

 \subsection{Alternating sheaves}

-Given an alternating Legendrian $\Lambda \subset T^\infty \Sigma$ and its conjugate Lagrangian $L$, the structures constructed in Proposition \ref{prop:fukobj} allow us to consider Lagrangian branes supported on $L$.
-Taking family Floer homology with fibers of the cotangent bundle as in \cite{N, NZ} yields sheaves on $\Sigma$.
-We describe the resulting sheaves here.
+Given an alternating Legendrian $\Lambda \subset T^\infty \Sigma$ and a conjugate Lagrangian $L$, we are interested in Lagrangian branes supported on $L$ and their sheaf quantizations.

-Note first that since each fiber intersects $L$ in a unique point above the white and black regions, and in no points above the null regions, the resulting sheaf will be supported on the closure of the union of the black and white regions.
-Moreover, the stalks of the sheaf on these regions will necessarily be locally constant and isomorphic to the stalk of the local system on $L$, with a degree shift between white and black regions corresponding to the shift in gradings described in the proof of \Cref{prop:fukobj}.
+Note first that since each cotangent fiber intersects $L$ in a unique point above the white and black regions, and in no points above the null regions, any such quantization will be supported on the closure of the union of the black and white regions.
+Moreover, the stalks of the sheaf on these regions will be locally constant and isomorphic to the stalk of the local system on $L$, with a degree shift between white and black regions.
 Since $\partial L = \Lambda$, the resulting sheaf will have microsupport at infinity contained in $\Lambda$.
-That is, it is a sheaf of the following form:
+Thus we are led to consider sheaves of the following form:

 \begin{definition} Let $\Lambda \subset T^\infty \Sigma$ be equipped with an alternating coloring.
 An \textbf{alternating sheaf} is an object of $\Sh_{\Lambda}(\Sigma;\coeffs)$ whose support is contained in the closure of the union of the white and black regions. \end{definition}